auth0-samples/auth0-servlet-sso-sample/README.md

 ## Using Auth0 with Servlets and JSP technology for Single Sign On (SSO) between two websites

-### Background
+This is a companion sample for the [Auth0 Servlet](https://github.com/auth0/auth0-servlet) library.
+Please refer to that library and documentation for further information specific to the library itself.

+Perhaps the best way to learn how to use this library is to study the [Auth0 Servlet Sample](https://github.com/auth0-samples/auth0-servlet-sample) source code together with its README file.
+The contents of this sample build upon the Auth0 Servlet Sample.

-This folder contains a plain Java solution (Servlet / JSP only) that contains two demo websites that have been developed to demonstrate the Auth0 SSO capabilities between a main "portal" website and a Partner website that depends on the main "portal" site for SSO authentication.
+This Auth0 Servlet SSO Sample uses plain Java Servlet / JSP technology to demonstration Single Sign On (SSO).
+The sample consists of two demo websites that have been developed to demonstrate the Auth0 SSO capabilities between a main "portal" website and a Partner website that depends on the main "portal" site for SSO authentication.

 ### Contents